MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

 This isn't just another "productivity hack" class.
 We're going beyond *working smarter* to exploring how AI can enhance your creative endeavors and personal growth.

 In our workshop, you'll:
-✨ Master the "Magic Prompt Conversation Flow" - a technique that transforms our limited thinking about what AI "should" be ✨ Progress from giving basic commands to engaging in true collaborative exchanges ✨ Participate in guided "Knowledge Expeditions" where you and AI explore topics you're curious about.
+- ✨ Master the "Magic Prompt Conversation Flow" - a technique that transforms our limited thinking about what AI "should" be
+- ✨ Progress from giving basic commands to engaging in true collaborative exchanges
+- ✨ Participate in guided "Knowledge Expeditions" where you and AI explore topics you're curious about.
-✨ Experience group "Idea Volleys" where we collectively build on each other's creative concepts ✨ Discover how to shift perspectives and see problems through new lenses ✨ Learn how to use AI mindfully from someone who's spent time learning mindfulness.
+- ✨ Experience group "Idea Volleys" where we collectively build on each other's creative concepts
+- ✨ Discover how to shift perspectives and see problems through new lenses
+- ✨ Learn how to use AI mindfully from someone who's spent time learning mindfulness.

 Why do this in a workshop?
 Well, it's just more fun!
 The beauty of learning in a group setting is witnessing how others approach the same tools in completely different ways.
 One person uses AI to design a garden, while another explores family recipes, and someone else crafts a children's story.
 Whatever scratches your itches, AI has something to offer.
 I'm capping this workshop at 15 people to ensure our collaborative environment thrives.
-📅 July and August dates will be announced here soon.
-They are held via Zoom 👉 More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)
+📅 Here are the information pages for those dates.
+They are held via Zoom.

+- 👉 August 2, 9:30 - 11:00 am (CT) - More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)
+- 👉 August 9 - 9:30 - 11:00 am (CT) - More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)
+- 👉 August 16 - 9:30 - 11:00 am (CT) - More information [here](https://drive.google.com/file/d/1i-3pxdfAy_3vTgBbldmEo-GXvK2rP7Z3/view?usp=sharing)

 hashtag#AIWorkshop hashtag#PracticalAI hashtag#ProfessionalDevelopment hashtag#LearningTogether